styopdev/webpack-interview-questions/README.md

 * What is advantage of CompressionPlugin?
 * How to move some data (e.g css code) from bundle to separate file in webpack?
 * Name plugins you think are very important and helpful.
+* Is it possible to write your own plugin?

 ### Debugging